 You ride English style in South African trail saddles, with simple bridles.
 Each rider is expected to prepare their own horse throughout the expedition.

 There may be stretches where you need to lead your horse over rocky ground, so your boots must have sturdy soles.

 The weight limit is 85 kg in riding gear.
 It may be possible to accommodate riders up to 93 kg subject to payment of an additional horse supplement.
 Please enquire for availability.

-Your first night is in lodge accommodation, but the following nights are spent camping.
+Your first and last nights are in lodge accommodation; the nights in between are spent camping.

 You are provided with camp beds and swags (a canvas bag containing sleeping mat, duvet and pillows).
 Tents are available, but most guests make the most of the opportunity to sleep out under the stars.

 Luggage is transported by vehicle, which meets you at the overnight camps and at most of the lunch spots.
 Bucket showers are set up in the evening so that you can wash off the dust of the desert.